FNA-XNA/docs/docs/appendix/Appendix-A:-NativeAOT-on-PC.md

     * Grab the .lib files from SDL2, FNA3D, FAudio, and Theorafile and place them in your app's .csproj directory.
     * Build the application.
     * Copy the contents of `fnalibs/x64` into the generated output directory.
-* **MacOS:**
-    * Build SDL2 from source or install the SDL2 development package from a package manager, then use it to build the other libraries from source.
-    * Copy the resulting \*.dylib files from SDL2, FNA3D, FAudio, and Theorafile into `/usr/local/lib`.
-    * Build the application.
-    * Copy the contents of `fnalibs/osx` into the generated output directory.
-    * Finally, to ensure your application uses the correct search path for SDL2, use `install_name_tool -change /usr/local/lib/libSDL2-2.0.0.dylib @rpath/libSDL2-2.0.0.dylib <my-app-name>`.
 * **Linux:**
     * NOTE: For maximum compatibility, we recommend you build using a distro with a low glibc version, like Rocky Linux 8.
     * Build SDL2 from source or install the SDL2 development package from a package manager, then use it to build FNA3D, FAudio, and Theorafile from source.